 If a police search becomes necessary, you’ll need a recent photo of the person’s face.
 Also keep on hand some of their unwashed clothing to help search-and-rescue dogs.
 (To do this properly, place the clothing in a plastic bag with plastic-gloved hands, and replace this clothing monthly.)
-Another smart preventative measure is to sign up for the Alzheimer’s Association’s Safe Return Program in the U.S., an identification system to help rescue lost Alzheimer's patients who have wandered away (see Resources and References below).
+Another smart preventative measure is to sign up for the Alzheimer’s Association’s Safe Return Program in the U.S., an identification system to help rescue lost Alzheimer's patients who have wandered away (see below).

 A person with dementia may not call out for help or answer your calls, and often won’t leave many physical cues.
 He or she may get stuck in a place that they cannot get out of, leaving them at risk for dehydration and hypothermia.

 - Check dangerous areas near the home, such as bodies of water, dense foliage, tunnels, bus stops, high balconies, and heavily traveled roads.

 - Look within a one-mile radius of where the patient was before they wandered.

 - Look within one hundred feet of a road, as most wanderers start out on roads and remain close by.
 Especially look carefully into bushes and ditches, as the person may have fallen or become trapped.